 Purdue University Plant and Pest Diagnostic Lab (PPDL)

-The PPDL is Indiana’s resource for identification of insects, plants, and plant diseases as well as diagnosis of plant and pest problems.
+The PPDL is Indiana’s resource for the identification of insects, plants, and plant diseases as well as diagnosis of plant and pest problems.
 PPDL does charge a small fee for sample handling.

 Suggestions for submitting digital photos:

 - Sharp, in-focus, well-lit photos will be most useful.
-Please double check your photos before you submit them.
+Please double-check your photos before you submit them.

 - For plant identifications, please include a whole plant image as well as close-ups of plant parts (leaves, flower, fruit, etc.)

-- Please include as much additional information as possible such as: host species, planting date, age of plant, chemicals used, number of plants affected, where found, patterns, when symptoms first noticed, etc.
+- Please include as much additional information as possible such as: host species, planting date, age of the plant, chemicals used, number of plants affected, where found, patterns, when symptoms first noticed, etc.